A Family's Guide to the Military for Dummies

 Learn what to expect, how to prepare, and how to personally grow as individuals and families.
 Your survival gear will range from a sturdy toilet plunger to the fine art of letter writing.
 You'll manage financial changes, help children express their feelings, and discover a renewed appreciation for everyday life.
 Solid information.
 Practical checklists.
 Personal stories from hundreds of families.

-The Army Wife Handbook:
+The Army Spouse Handbook

-Author: Ann Crossley, Copyright @ 2007
+Author: Ann Crossley with Ginger Perkins, Copyright @ 2019

-The Busy Book:
+The Busy Book

-99 Ways to Stay Busy During Deployment (E-Book)
+99 Ways to Stay Busy During Deployment

 Author: Sara Horn, Copyright @ 2009